bjlittle/geovista/docs/src/developer/codecraft.rst

 - **full CI/CD access** - your :fab:`github` ``pull-request`` gets the same runners,
   secrets, and environments as :guilabel:`upstream`

-Additionally, this workflow mirrors the development model adopted by the `pyvista`_ collaborators.
+Additionally, this workflow mirrors the development model adopted by the `pyvista`_ trusted collaborators.

 .. comment